Vnet-as/MINERWA/project/pipeline/minerwa/INSTALLATION.md

 $ docker compose run ingestor gen_capnproto --schema-output -
 ```

-As with ClickHouse DDL, this could be used wherever needed, but also must stored
+This schema could be used wherever needed (every service that inspects internal flows
-in file along other configuration files (and path to file properly configured
+serialized using Cap'n Proto), therefore must be also stored in file along other
+configuration files (and path to file properly configured in config file
-in config file - section `DEFAULT`, option `capnp_schema`)
+- section `DEFAULT`, option `capnp_schema`).
+To be used by ClickHouse, schema file should by placed to ClickHouse schema
+directory (default `/var/lib/clickhouse/format_schemas`) and filename correctly
+configured in DDL before applying.